Skip to main content

 Receipt of stolen property, crime of, enhanced penalties for receipt of a stolen firearm that does not exceed $500 in value provided, Sec.
 13A-8-18 am'd.

-This bill would provide that the receipt of a stolen firearm that does not exceed $500 in value also constitutes the crime of receiving stole property in the second degree and is a Class C felony.
+• Amends Section 13A-8-18 to include that receiving a firearm that does not exceed $500 in value constitutes receiving stolen property in the second degree (Class C felony).

 Subjects